linux-man/lovefs/README.md

 ## without ffi

-You can also use [lovefs-noffi](./lovefs-noffi), if you need suopport for pre-ffi love2d (before love 11), or you just want to not use FFI.
+You can also use [lovefs-noffi](./lovefs-noffi), if you need support for pre-ffi love2d (before love 11), or you just want to not use FFI.
 It has it's own [README](lovefs-noffi/README.md).
-It uses `popen` to call commands on the host-system, so it's a bit slower, but maybe more cross-platform.
+It uses `popen` to call commands from the OS, so it's a bit slower, but maybe more cross-platform, in some situations.